susom/tide/README.md

          2. $ git pull // Get latest Data from the actual branch
          3. $ git branch -a // Show all available branches
          4. $ git branch branch-name // create a branch
-         5. $ git checkout branchname // Switch to a branch
+         5. $ git checkout branch-name // Switch to a branch
          6. $ git rm // remove file
          7. $ git rm -f // to remove it when it’s already in the index
          8. $ git rm --cached // keep on hard drive but remove from being tracked